Intersecting Pandemics: The Opioid Epidemic & Covid-19

 This webinar will examine the opioid overdose data in Ohio since the beginning of the COVID-19 pandemic and highlight interdisciplinary and cohesive public health approaches to mitigating the damage of these intersecting crises.

 Treatment and Community Interventions for Opioid Use Disorder

-Healthcare, Treatment and Community Interventions
+Public Health, Prevention and Community Interventions

-Criminal Justice Reform
+COVID-19, Opioid Use Disorder and Criminal Justice Reform

 This webinar will discuss how COVID-19 has affected individuals incarcerated for substance use both nationally and in the Cuyahoga County jail, and what changes are needed to ensure their safety and continued access to treatment.